-A thumb through ear?? sounds a bit gross.
-But it is a very deceptive magic trick which you can do at the drop of the hat.
-You could do it at halloween when these types of tricks are at their most powerful.
+A thumb through ear sounds like it could be a bit gross, but it is a very deceptive magic trick which you can perform at the drop of a hat.
+You could perform it at Halloween when these types of tricks are at their most powerful.
 We all like to see a body part out of place and this trick is perfect for such occasions.

-So lets get our thumbs ready and watch the video below explaining how you can make your thumb look like its gone through your ear.
+So let us get our thumbs ready and watch the video below explaining how you can make your thumb look like it has gone through your ear.

-So now you have seen the video, its more of a manipulation technique involved your thumb and your fingers.
+So now you have watched the video, you can see it is more of a manipulation technique involving your thumb and your fingers.

-So you pinch the top of your ear between your thumb and your forefinger and pull out then down, then grab the bottom of your ear with your forefinger and pull it into your hand.
-Then wiggle your thumb and it looks like you have pushed your thumb right through you ear.
+So you pinch the top of your ear between your thumb and your forefinger and pull out and then down.
+You then grab the bottom of your ear with your forefinger and pull it into your hand.
+Then wiggle your thumb and it looks like you have pushed your thumb right through your ear.
 It looks brilliant and a little gross at the same time.

 One other tip is not to do it in their line of sight.
-Turn your head away from the spectators and do the move, turn your head back wiggling the thumb for more effect.
-Then once they have been grossed out, turn your head away again then release the ear from the position.
+Turn your head away from the spectators and perform the move, then turn your head back wiggling the thumb for more effect.
+Then once they have been grossed out, turn your head away again and release the ear from the position.

-I prefer to this and keep the thumb near the ear, once my head has turned back enough i push my thumb to my cheek to make it look like i have pushed it right through my ear.
+It is better to keep your thumb near your ear, once your head has turned back enough you push your thumb to your cheek to make it look like you have pushed it right through your ear.
 More grossed out spectators.

-There are lots of little tricks like this across the whole website waiting for you to learn.
-Why not delve into our articles that explain the theory behind a lot of the magic you perform, great tip and tricks to push you from minor magician to money making professional.
+There are many little tricks like this across the whole website waiting for you to learn.
+Why not delve into our articles that explain the theory behind much of the magic you perform.
+These include great tips and tricks to push you from minor magician to money making professional.

-Remember to also comment below how well you have done performing this trick.
+Remember to also comment below how well you performed this trick.

 Our thanks to myquicktrick.com for showing us this cool and gross trick.
-Its brilliant to do.
+It is brilliant to perform.